SondreBolland/ArrayVSLinked/README.md

 # ArrayList VS LinkedList

-ArrayList and Linked list are two implementations of the List interface.
+ArrayList and LinkedList are two implementations of the List interface.
 Each have their own appealing features which we will explore in this task.

+In this task LinkedList is singly linked.

 ## Task
 For both ArrayList and LinkedList, implement **add(element)**, **add(index, element)** and **get(index)**.